reeddunkle/Codjo/References/Optimizing.md

 Time vs. Space
 ----

-Time and space are sometimes competing with one another.
+It's common to find time and space competing with one another.
 You've probably heard people in every field talk about "design tradeoffs".
 In CS, there tends to be a tradeoff between time and space.
 Of course you want to try to minimize the requirements of both, but at some level you'll probably find yourself talking about design tradeoffs.

 A simple example is caching.
 A cache holds in memory some information that you've already spent time calculating, in order to speed up retrieving that information the next time you want it.
-Given the same input, it saves you the run-time.
-In other words, you're using extra space to reduce the run-time.
+Given the same input, it spares you the run-time.
+In other words, you're using extra space to increase speed.

 At one end of the spectrum, you could imagine a cache that holds the result of every calculation your function might perform.
-It's space complexity would be infinite, but its time complexity given this utopian cache could be constant.
+Its space complexity would be infinite, but its time complexity given this utopian cache could be constant.

-On the other end of the spectrum there is no cache, and so it must perform the calculations every time it is run.
-The space complexity would be constant, but it pays its time complexity with every run.
+On the other end of the spectrum, imagine there is no cache, and so it must perform the calculations every time it is run.
+You save space, but take more time.